 Debt Sustainability and Debt Management

-In 2006, recognizing that countries that had graduated from the HIPC Initiative were struggling to make progress towards the UN’s Millennium Development Goals (MDGs), the WBG and the IMF launched a second phase of debt relief to help them meet these goals: the Multilateral Debt Relief Initiative (MDRI), which offers full debt relief for eligible debt held by low-income countries that have completed the HIPC process.
+In 2006, recognizing that countries that had graduated from HIPC were struggling to make progress towards the UN Millennium Development Goals (MDGs), a second phase of debt relief was launched to help meet these goals.
+It is the Multilateral Debt Relief Initiative (MDRI), which offers full debt relief for eligible debt held by low-income countries that have completed the HIPC process.